 As I have a mold for wax foundation with 5.1 mm cell size, I havn't been so keen in going down to 4.9 mm.
 But most of my bee colonies have at least a couple of 4.9 cell sized combs in the middle of the broodnest when I winter them.

 The abnormal large cell size that has been used for quite some years in Finland is 5.4-5.5 mm.
 You can even find foundation molds giving cell size 5.7 mm.
-But more and more of us beekeepers are realizing that history has played a trick with us, as the first commercial wax foundations made had 5 cells per inch (in American), which is just below 5.1 mm cell size.
+But more and more of us beekeepers are realizing that history has played a trick with us, as the first commercial wax foundations made had 5 cells per inch (in America), which is just below 5.1 mm cell size.

 The combs with 5.45 mm cellsize I still have I use above the queen excluder in the honey supers and not for brood.

 I wintered 129 colonies in autumn 2005.
-Of those 6 were ded in spring due to starvation.
+Of those 6 were ded in spring 2006 due to starvation.
 My fault.
 No signs of any varroa or virus infections.

 When I harvest the crop I make a note of those colonies that haven't developed as expected, if they are weaker than the others.
 I also check how clean they keep the bottom boards.
 I think I've seen a connection between varroa resistance and clean bottom boards.
 Maybe hygienic behavior affects mite resistance too.